 Precautions to take after surgery

-The success of laser treatment depends largely on following post-operative recommendations.
+The success of laser treatment largely depends on following post-operative recommendations.

 What we recommend:

-- No swimming (sea or pool, head under water) for 1 month.
+- No swimming (sea or pool, head underwater) for 1 month.

 - Use the prescribed eye drops to promote healing.